wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 The **Record bridge data** option controls whether React Native bridge data is recorded during profiling.
 Depending on your app's activity, this can take a small-to-moderate toll on performance.
 If bridge data recording is not necessary, you can turn this option off to save performance.

 The **Record timers as events** options controls whether React Native timers, created in JavaScript using `setTimeout()`, should be recorded as events and displayed in the Events instrument.

+### Time Limit

+The **Time limit** option sets a hard time limit on recording duration.
+You can set the value in seconds, minutes or hours.
+The default is 2 minutes.